Rules & Regulations

 e.

-For dismissal procedures, the Sunday League Operating Board will use USBC rules 115a/b "as a guideline," except for any that directly refer to USBC involvement.
+For dismissal procedures, the Sunday League Administration will use USBC rules 115a/b "as a guideline," except for any that directly refer to USBC involvement.
 Where appropriate, the general membership may be asked to participate with their opinion to the Board.

 c.
 All cash disbursements will be based on the overall standings of the entire league, not the divisional races.